skyss0fly-pm-pl/PlayerCoords/README.md

 # PlayerCoords
 Simple on the fly coordinates message.

+## Created By Skyss0fly.
+NOTE: This Repository is a Spoon Of the official version and is only a Developmental Version. go [here](https://github.com/skyss0fly/PlayerCoords) for Stable Versions!
 <p align="center">
 <a href="https://poggit.pmmp.io/p/PlayerCoords"><img src="https://poggit.pmmp.io/shield.api/PlayerCoords"></a>
 <a href="https://poggit.pmmp.io/p/PlayerCoords"><img src="https://poggit.pmmp.io/shield.state/PlayerCoords"></a>